Trade Finance Glossary

 Accounts Receivable are monies which are owed to a company by its customers for products and services the company has provided.
 Once invoices have been sent to customers accounts receivable become current assets on the company’s balance sheet.

 Accounts Receivable Factoring

 Accounts Receivable Factoring is a method of Trade Financing whereby a company sells their accounts receivable in exchange for working capital.
 The purchaser of the receivables relies on the creditworthiness of the customers who owe the invoices, not the subject company.

 Global Trade Funding has additional content and offers Accounts Receivable Factoring Services »

 Asset Based Lending

 Asset Based Lending is a method of Trade Financing that allows a business to leverage company assets as collateral for a loan.
-Asset-based loans are an alternative to traditional debt which are generally characterized as higher risk and higher interest rates.
+Asset-based loans are an alternative to traditional debt which is generally characterized as higher risk which requires higher interest rates.